-How do educators, individually and collaboratively, engage in authentic professional discourse for reflection, inquiry, and analysis of teaching and learning?

-How do educators develop consistent grading and assessment practices aligned with the school's beliefs about learning?

-What opportunities do educators have to engage in formal and informal professional development, including peer observation, and apply skills and knowledge to practice?

-In what ways do educators maintain currency with best practices and content-specific instructional practices?

-How do educators engage in supervision and evaluation and use effective and timely feedback to improve practices that result in increased student learning?
+- How do educators, individually and collaboratively, engage in authentic professional discourse for reflection, inquiry, and analysis of teaching and learning? - How do educators develop consistent grading and assessment practices aligned with the school's beliefs about learning? - What opportunities do educators have to engage in formal and informal professional development, including peer observation, and apply skills and knowledge to practice? - In what ways do educators maintain currency with best practices and content-specific instructional practices? - How do educators engage in supervision and evaluation and use effective and timely feedback to improve practices that result in increased student learning? - In what other ways does the school align to this Principle?

-schedules for any types of formal collaboration minutes and/or agendas from department, professional learning community (PLC) or other professional practice meetings that demonstrate professional discourse for reflection, inquiry, and the analysis of teaching and learning professional development activities in and outside the school/district that educators attended to improve student learning and well-being professional development schedule professional development plan protocols and schedules for peer observation supervision and evaluation practices/systems other examples/evidence that demonstrate the school's alignment to this Principle
+schedules for any types of formal collaboration

+minutes and/or agendas from department, professional learning community (PLC) or other professional practice meetings that demonstrate professional discourse for reflection, inquiry, and the analysis of teaching and learning professional development activities in and outside the school/district that educators attended to improve student learning and well-being professional development schedule professional development plan protocols and schedules for peer observation supervision and evaluation practices/systems